Laser Eye Surgery EyeResearch.Co.UK

 How do I know if I am a candidate for this surgery?

-PRK/LASEK can be performed on persons with mild to moderate myopia (nearsightedness) and/or astigmatism or hyperopia (farsightedness).
+LASEK can be performed on persons with mild to moderate myopia (nearsightedness) and/or astigmatism or hyperopia (farsightedness).
 A myopic eye is one which can focus on objects close up, but objects in the distance appear blurry.
 A myopic eye is either too long for its focusing power or the cornea (the clear 'window' in front of the eye) is too steep.
-Astigmatism occurs when there is an irregular curvature of the cornea.
+Astigmatism occurs when two corneal curvatures are unequal.
 A highly specialized device is used to make a detailed map of the surface of the eye prior to surgery.
 This topographical map is interpreted by the surgeon to determine how the Laser can best correct the patient's vision.

 In a myopic eye (commonly referred to as "nearsightedness") light rays from objects are focused in front of the retina.
 This causes images, particularly at a distance, to be blurred.